Yury-Shevchenko/mad/README.md

 -	`trialNumber`: the original trial’s number (in case if the order of trials is randomized)
 -	`trialTime`: the time between presentation of the task board and the click on a choice
 -	`winCost`: prize of winning in this trial

+## Contribute to the software

+Thank you for considering to contribute to the development of the multi-attribute decision builder!
+You can submit an issue or a bug report via [GitHub](https://github.com/Yury-Shevchenko/mad/issues/new).
+If you want to contribute to the code development, submit a pull request or get in touch with us via [Slack chat](https://join.slack.com/t/open-lab-online/shared_invite/enQtNDU3MzgzMzY4NDcxLTBjZTg1NmViYTEwYWI0NmE3MDZmM2QwMzNhZmRmNmZkMDRhMzhlNTZlZWU2OWU0MmU5YTBhMjU4MWFlYjcwYjA).
+You can also share your tasks in Open Lab, read more about uploading a task [here](https://github.com/Yury-Shevchenko/mad/compare).

+## Support

+If you have problems with the multi-attribute decision builder and seek support, please feel free to join our [Slack chat](https://join.slack.com/t/open-lab-online/shared_invite/enQtNDU3MzgzMzY4NDcxLTBjZTg1NmViYTEwYWI0NmE3MDZmM2QwMzNhZmRmNmZkMDRhMzhlNTZlZWU2OWU0MmU5YTBhMjU4MWFlYjcwYjA) that is dedicated to Open Lab.